Greg Germann: 2000s work

 In 2009, he starred in the Nickelodeon made-for-television musical film Spectacular!.
 He portrayed the role of Mr. Virgil Romano.

+Also in 2009, Germann made a guest appearance on an episode of CSI: NY entitled Blacklist.
+In the episode, he played Victor Benton, a cancer patient and serial killer who is targeting health care providers for not getting him help, while also taunting NYPD Detective Mac Taylor (Gary Sinise) about his deceased father.

 2010s work

 In 2010, he played Jerry Erickson in the holiday film The Santa Incident.

-Germann has appeared in NCIS since the season-10 episode "Shiva", playing NCIS Assistant Director Jerome Craig.
+Germann has appeared in NCIS since the season 10 episode "Shiva", playing NCIS Assistant Director Jerome Craig.
 Later, in the episode "Canary", he briefly took over the agency while the director at the time (Leon Vance) was on temporary leave following a family tragedy.

 Germann has appeared infrequently in Law & Order: Special Victims Unit playing ADA Derek Strauss.

-In 2016, Germann appeared in the ABC fantasy series drama Once Upon A Time portraying Hades, the God of the Underworld, for ten episodes.
+In 2016, Germann appeared in the ABC fantasy series drama Once Upon a Time portraying Hades, the God of the Underworld, for ten episodes.
 He was in the film Foster Boy.

-He also appeared as neurosurgeon Tom Koracick, in Grey's Anatomy.
+He also appeared as neurosurgeon Tom Koracick in Grey's Anatomy.

+Personal life

+His son with the actress Christine Mourad, Asa Germann, is also an actor.